ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 At any time during evaluation, the _environment_ is the ordered sequence of available definitions.
 The *environment* is also known as *context* in other languages.

-Here, the name `tau` is added to the top-level environment.
+Here, the name `twenty` is added to the top-level environment.
 ```ocaml
 # let twenty = 20;;
 val twenty : int = 20